Sinha-Ujjawal/dots-connect-deta/README.md

 ## Django-Room

-A basic websocket backend to create a private room in django
+A basic websocket backend to create a private dots_connect_deta in django

 ## Copyrights & License